biswaroop1547/Automated-Fashion-Image-Describer-and-Categorizer/README.md

 The dataset is being made by me which has been scraped from Amazon, Myntra, Ajio and few other sites, on which I am constantly working upon.

-currently offline since all of my AWS credits got exhausted, will be up as soon as I get a VM

 (Currently work in progress)

+_currently deployment is only offline since all of my AWS credits got exhausted, will be up as soon as I get a VM_